salsify/ember-block-slots/README.md

 Found a corner case?
 Thought of a design pattern we haven't listed?
 PRs and issues are welcome!

+### Contributing

+This project uses pr-bumper https://github.com/ciena-blueplanet/pr-bumper to publish to npm - add a semver comment in your PR in the following format: #fix# / #minor# / #major#

+We also lint the project using eslint - to check for errors and fix basic style issues run `./node_modules/.bin/eslint . --fix` in the root of the project (probably a better command for this)

 ### Credits

 Thanks to [@runspired](https://twitter.com/Runspired) for the initial inspiration for this implementation.